stefank97/perception_injector/Readme.md

 ### Offset Panel
 In the lower-left corner of RViz you will find sliders to modify positional and rotational offsets.
-Use them to simulate drift, TF errors, or sensor calibration issues.
+Use them to simulate drift and watch the robot react to it.
+S
 Click **Reset Offsets** to restore default values.

 ### Rectangle Tool